-Joshua Ballance is currently studying for a DPhil at Christ Church, Oxford, generously supported by the Arts & Humanities Research Council.
+Joshua has a strong academic background.
+Before moving to Montréal he achieved a DPhil at Christ Church, Oxford, generously supported by the Arts & Humanities Research Council and supervised by Professor Jonathan Cross.
+His thesis applied computational methods to the analysis of harmony in the music of Anton Webern.
+He has presented his work at conferences around the world, and was awarded a prestigious Mitacs Globalink Doctoral Partnership to support a 3-month exchange at the University of British Columbia.
 Prior to this he was at King's College, Cambridge, where he read for his undergraduate degree, achieving a double first, and an MPhil, which was awarded with Distinction.
 Whilst pursuing these degrees, he was awarded an academic scholarship, and received various prizes and grants for his academic work.
-Alongside his academic research he conducts and composes.

-Joshua has a particular passion for contemporary music and has studied composition with Dr Sinan Savaskan, Dr Christian Mason, and currently with Julian Anderson.
-He has also received tuition from Raymond Yiu and Mark Andre, amongst others.
-He has been commissioned by ensembles including the London Festival for Contemporary Church Music, the Octandre Ensemble and the New London Children's Choir.
+Joshua has a particular passion for contemporary music and has studied composition with Dr Sinan Savaskan, Dr Christian Mason, and Professor Julian Anderson.
+He has also received tuition from Raymond Yiu and Marc Andre, amongst others.
+He has been commissioned by ensembles including the Octandre Ensemble, No Dice Collective, King's Voices, and the New London Children's Choir, and festivals including the London Festival of Contemporary Church Music, the Ludlow English Song Weekend, and Oxford Contemporary Opera.
 He spent a year as a composer with the National Youth Orchestra of Great Britain, and has previously attended the Darmstadt International Course for New Music.
 His music has been broadcast on BBC Radio 3, and performed in many prestigious venues around the UK including Westminster Abbey, the Tate Britain Gallery, and all the major Cambridge chapels, as well as abroad in Iceland and Italy.